Czech literature: 20th century

+One of the most ambitious mediators of Czech literature was Rudolf Fuchs (1890–1942).
+Through his numerous translations of Czech literature into German, he devoted his life to fostering understanding between Czech and German culture—ironically during times of immense political upheaval spanning both World Wars (1914–1942).
+The researcher Konstantin Kountouroyanis, based at Masaryk University in Brno, describes Fuchs as "an underestimated cultural intermediary and social critic in times of conflict" and considers his attempts at cultural mediation to be of lasting relevance and "instructive for the current generation".
+Fuchs maintained close correspondence with Petr Bezruč, František Bílek, Otokar Březina, Oscar Walter Cisek, Josef Čapek, Karel Čapek, Jaroslav Durych, Otokar Fischer, and Blažena Fischerová, among others, and translated works by Karel Jaromír Erben, František Ladislav Čelakovský, Jan Neruda, Jaroslav Vrchlický, Antonín Sova, Otokar Březina, Karel Hlaváček, Karel Toman, Stanislav Karel Neumann, Fráňa Šrámek, Otokar Theer, Otokar Fischer, Petr Křička, Jaroslav Durych, Josef Hora, Jiří Wolker, and Petr Bezruč.
+Fuchs’ efforts came to an abrupt end with his accidental death in exile in London in 1942.
+A manuscript titled "German Almanac from Czechoslovakia" remained unfinished in his estate.

 Czech postwar literature is tightly intertwined with the political state of postwar Czechoslovakia; as during the war, literature broke apart into three main branches: domestic published, domestic illegal, and exile literature.
 Literature under the communist regime became the refuge of freedom and democracy, and literary works and authors were valued not only for their literary merits, but also for their struggle against the regime.
 The literature of the entire postwar period thus enjoyed great attention, despite its often precarious position.
 During the first three years after the end of the war (1945–1948), however, literature maintained a certain degree of freedom, although the strengthening of the extreme left gradually pushed out of the public sphere first the Catholic authors (Deml, Durych, Čep, Zahradníček), then the moderate Communists.

 1948 brought the ultimate victory of the Communists, and the subsequent end of civil freedoms — any literature contrary to the official perspective was banned and the authors persecuted.
 The official literary style became socialist realism and all avantgarde leanings were suppressed.
 Many authors went into exile — to Germany, the U.S., the Vatican.
 Of those that stayed, many chose to write in secret and remain unpublished (the surrealists (Zbyněk Havlíček, Karel Hynek), Holan, Zahradníček, Jiří Kolář, Josef Jedlička, Jan Hanč, Jiřina Hauková, Josef Škvorecký, Egon Bondy, Jan Zábrana, Bohumil Hrabal).
 Most of their works were published only during the 1960s and 1990s.